hasadna/hasadna-conductor/README.rst

 * create & install the virtualenv
 * create a local_settings.py
 * create the required DBs
-* sync the dbs
-* load fixtures if needed
 * allocate a TCP port
 * create a process conf file (circus)
 * update the http server reverse proxy